yasiruRathnayaka97/HRMSystem/README.md

 Human Resource Managment System made for CS 3042 group project

+## Running the code

+1. Clone this repository
+2. run `npm install`
+3. run `npm run nodemon` to start the server

 ## Functional Requirements

 - [ ] HR admin should be able to add employee data to the system